featbit/featbit-python-sdk/README.md

     user = {'key': user_key, 'name': user_name}
     all_flag_values = client.get_all_latest_flag_variations(user)
     detail = all_flag_values.get(flag_key, default=None)
 ```

 ### Offline Mode

-In the offline mode, SDK DOES not exchange any data with feature flag center, this mode is only use for internal test for instance.

-To open the offline mode:
+In some situations, you might want to stop making remote calls to FeatBit.
+Here is how:

 ```python
 config = Config(env_secret, event_url, streaming_url, offline=True)
 ```
 When you put the SDK in offline mode, no insight message is sent to the server and all feature flag evaluations return
 fallback values because there are no feature flags or segments available.
 If you want to use your own data source,
 SDK allows users to populate feature flags and segments data from a JSON string.
 Here is an example: [fbclient_test_data.json](tests/fbclient_test_data.json).

+The format of the data in flags and segments is defined by FeatBit and is subject to change.
+Rather than trying to construct these objects yourself, it's simpler to request existing flags directly from the FeatBit server in JSON format and use this output as the starting point for your file.
+Here's how:

 ```shell
 # replace http://localhost:5100 with your evaluation server url